PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-07 06:03:33
+Last updated: 2024-04-07 06:04:07
-Random Quote: Men call me Darkstar, and I am of the night.  -  Gerold Dayne
+Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar